kostadin-t/btp-terraform/units/unit_3/lesson_2/README.md

-# Unit 3 Lesson 2 - Using Locals
+# Unit 3 Lesson 2 - Using Locals in a Terraform Configuration

 ## Goal 🎯